vasylenko/devdosvid.blog/content/posts/2022/five-ways-to-verify-official-AMI-provider/index.md

 Compare that with the filters on the AMI page — it looks similar, right?
 This is because of how Terraform works: it translates your code into API calls and sends them to AWS API endpoints.

-If you're very new to Terraform, I suggest reading this article to understand the basic concepts: [Terraform explained in English]({{< ref "/posts/2020/2020-05-02-terraform-explained-for-managers/index.md">}})
+If you're very new to Terraform, I suggest reading this article to understand the basic concepts of Terraform and Infrastructure as Code: [Terraform explained in English]({{< ref "/posts/2020/2020-05-02-terraform-explained-for-managers/index.md">}})

 ## Find the official AWS AMI using Describe Images CLI